Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact and policy objectives for 2023.

 It is a simple process and the best way is to download our app or use our website to register as a Global Citizen, and start taking action.

-Every action completed creates a ripple effect that, when combined with actions taken elsewhere, can change the world for the better.
+Every action completed creates a ripple effect that, when combined with actions taken all around the globe, can change the world for the better.
 Combined actions taken by Global Citizens around the world add up to sustained momentum that can't be ignored — and this momentum grows in the run up to Global Citizen's festival events, which bring together the world's biggest names in entertainment, Global Citizens, activists, world leaders, corporations, philanthropists, and other champions of change.

-At these events — such as the annual Global Citizen Festival in New York's Central Park — world leaders, business leaders, and philanthropists take the stage to make commitments responding to the actions taken by Global Citizens.
+At these events — such as the annual Global Citizen Festival — world leaders, business leaders, and philanthropists take the stage to make commitments responding to the actions taken by Global Citizens.
 These commitments may include financial contributions or policy changes to improve global food security or gender equity, or to reduce the impact of climate change, and many other issues that Global Citizens care about.

 And for Global Citizens who have earned their spot in the crowd by taking action with us, these events mark the culmination of their efforts to defeat poverty, demand equity, and defend the planet.